Peter-Wanden/BakingApp/README.md

-# BakingApp - Part of the Udacity Google Android Noandegree Program in Andorid development
+# BakingApp - Part of the Udacity Google Android Noandegree Program in Android development

 ## Project 4